trevoirwilliams/leave-management-dotnetcore/README.md

 - Repository Pattern
 - Identity and Authentication

-Is built in part for Udemy/SkillShare/Uthena course entitled: "End to End .Net Core 3.1 and Entity Framework Development"
+Is built in part for Udemy/SkillShare/Uthena course entitled: "Complete Core 3.1 and Entity Framework Development"